Set Range in Excel VBA

 Run the code through the run option and see the magic in cell A1.

-As mentioned in the code, we have got the value in cell A1.
+As the code mentioned, we have the value in cell A1.

-Similarly, we can refer to the cell by using CELLS property as well.
-Open CELLS property and see the syntax.
+Similarly, we can also refer to the cell using the CELLS property.
+Open the CELLS property and see the syntax.

-This is unlike the RANGE object, where we can enter the cell address directly in double-quotes.
-Rather, we need to give row number and column to refer to the cell.
-Since we are referring to the cell A1, we can say the row is 1, and the column is 1.
+It is unlike the RANGE object, where we can enter the cell address directly in double quotes.
+Rather, we need to give a row number and column to refer to the cell.
+For example, since we are referring to cell A1, we can say the row is 1, and the column is 1.

 After mentioning the cell address, we can use properties and methods to work with cells.
-But the problem here is unlike range object after putting dot.
-We don’t get to see the IntelliSense list.
+But the problem here is unlike the Range object after putting a dot.
+We do not get to see the IntelliSense list.

-So, you need to be an expert to refer to the cells by using CELLS property.
+So, it would help if you were an expert to refer to the cells using the CELLS property.

 Code: